 Employers of choice establish differences between themselves and competitors in key benefits, such as life insurance, disability, paid time off and retirement, as well as certain physician-specific benefits, such as continuing medical education (CME) expenses, licensing and medical malpractice.
 This article explores the types of benefits being used by hospitals and health systems to attract and retain employed physicians in today’s marketplace.

-Findings in this article reference two major surveys Sullivan, Cotter and Associates, Inc. (SullivanCotter) conducted in 2017 among hundreds of hospitals and health systems.
+Findings in this article reference SullivanCotter’s 2017 Physician Compensation and Productivity Survey Report and the 2017 Benefits Practices in Hospitals and Health Systems Survey Report.
 Survey results were supplemented with SullivanCotter’s extensive knowledge and experience with physician compensation and benefits.